RX-M/kubecon-eu-2019/step04/README.md

 ### 5. Create a service to provide access to the pods

-If we want to access our services at present we have to lookup the IP of one of the pods and gain access to it.
+If we want to access our services at present we have to lookup the IP of one of the pods to gain access to it.
 Because most K8s clusters run on a SDN network that is not directly reachable from outside the cluster we need another approach.
 Fortunately we can create a service in K8s.
 A service is an abstraction that gives us a virtual IP address that load balances over whichever pods are implementing it.